AMLODIPINE BESYLATE AND ATORVASTATIN CALCIUM- amlodipine besylate and atorvastatin calcium tablet, film coated

 FULL PRESCRIBING INFORMATION: CONTENTS*

-Amlodipine besylate and atorvastatin calcium tablets (amlodipine and atorvastatin) are indicated in patients for whom treatment with both amlodipine and atorvastatin is appropriate.
+Amlodipine besylate and atorvastatin calcium tablets (amlodipine and atorvastatin) is indicated in patients for whom treatment with both amlodipine and atorvastatin is appropriate.

 Amlodipine is indicated for the treatment of hypertension, to lower blood pressure.
 Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.
 These benefits have been seen in controlled trials of antihypertensive drugs from a wide variety of pharmacologic classes including amlodipine.